-The currently selected tab of content, or None if there are no tabs.
+The currently selected tab of content, or None if there are no tabs, or the OptionContainer is in a state where no tab is currently selected.

 This property can also be set with an int index, or a str label.